-Be aware that mañana doesn’t necessarily mean “tomorrow.”
+Another great travel tip for Ecuador’s customs is to be aware that mañana doesn’t necessarily mean “tomorrow.”
 It just means “not today.”
 If you’re trying to plan something, and they say mañana make sure to name the day for verification.
 For example, if today is Monday and they say mañana, I’ll ask Tuesday?

 Bus schedules are usually kept, but most other schedules are pretty flexible, even more so in the coastal and jungle areas.
 The Ecuadorian sense of time is quite fluid.
 A “couple of minutes” easily could be a couple of hours.
 “Soon” is about as noncommittal as mañana.
 Just go with the flow.

 Favorite hotel, hostel or campground in Ecuador?